Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising: Deployment

-The coefficients $\alpha_l$ were calculated on the market level and remain constant for all products $i=1, \dots, n$; whereas the coefficients $r_{min}$ and $r_{max}$ are product-dependent and were calculated individually for each product.
+where $r_{min}$ and $r_{max}$ are the 5-th and 95-th quantities of the historical \textit{2 days partial profit}.
+The coefficients $\alpha_l$ were calculated on the market level and remain constant for all products $i=1, \dots, n$; whereas the coefficients $r_{min}$ and $r_{max}$ are product-dependent and were calculated individually for each product based on the limited historical data available.

 \paragraph{Bid space} The bandit formulation described in Section \ref{subsec:bandit_form} supports a discrete and finite set of bids.
-The conducted analysis of historical data demonstrated that bids higher than 40 cents are unprofitable, which, due to Remark \ref{remark3}, narrows the potential bid space values to range from 1 cent to 40 cents.
+The conducted analysis of historical data demonstrated that bids higher than 40 cents are unprofitable, which narrows the potential bid space values to range from 1 cent to 40 cents.
 To trade off the total number of bids and coverage of the bid space, we decided to include more options for lower bids (with step 2 cents) and fewer options for higher bids (with steps 3-5 cents).
 The final bid space $B$ consists of 14 possible bids and is

 \paragraph{Test reset} We started the experiment with a generic value of the learning rate $\eta = 1$.
 After we rolled out the solution, we spotted unstable learning behavior in the bidding system.
-On December 30, we decided to reset the test with the learning rate $\eta = 0.1$, which corresponds to less aggressive exploitation by the learner.
+Two weeks later, we decided to reset the test with the learning rate $\eta = 0.1$, which corresponds to less aggressive exploitation by the learner.
 While this adjustment did not resolve the issue completely, it mitigated the level of instability and facilitated the learning process.
 We will detail this phenomenon in the next section.